 The College of Health Sciences has established formal policies and processes to handle submitted student complaints.
-Complaints should be registered formally when a Faulkner student has exhausted their efforts in resolving an issue with the university, its personnel, or any other current student.
+Complaints should be registered formally when a Faulkner student has exhausted their efforts in resolving an issue with the University, its personnel, or any other current student.
 As with any complaint or grievance, the desire is for the party or parties to seek a resolution between the parties where both parties are heard and are able to come to some common understanding and agree to move forward in a mutually agreed upon arrangement.
-If resolution cannot be met or one party is unwilling to enter into an agreement then a student should use the "Non-Academic Complaint/Grievance Form" provided in Appendix D. Once completed, the form should be sent to the Assistant/Associate Dean of Students for CHS who will respond to the student complainant with the process to be followed to appropriately address complaint.
+If resolution cannot be met or one party is unwilling to enter into an agreement then a student should use the "Non-Academic Complaint/Grievance Form" provided in Appendix D. Once completed, the form should be sent to the Office of the Dean who will respond to the student complainant with the process to be followed to appropriately address complaint.
 The student may request confidentiality upon submission to the Assistant/Associate Dean of Students.
-However, the request for confidentiality will only be granted in rare cases.
+However, requests for confidentiality are granted on a case-by-case basis and rarely approved.
 Non-academic grievances should be submitted within two weeks of the date of issues/incident so that the situation can be addressed efficiently.

-Below is the communication process that will be followed when a complaint/grievance/incident is reported through completion of this form for non-academic complaints.
+Below is the communication process that will be followed when a complaint/grievance/incident is reported through completion of the form for non-academic complaints.